adriangb/community/rfcs/20200902-pickle-for-keras/README.md

 Supporting Pickle will enable wider usage in the Python ecosystem.
 Ecosystems of libraries depend strongly on the presence of protocols, and a strong consensus around implementing them consistently and efficiently.
-See "[Pickle isn't slow, it's a protocol]" for more detail.
-Notably, this post focuses on having an efficent Pickle implementation for PyTorch.
+See "[Pickle isn't slow, it's a protocol]" for more detail (notably, this post focuses on having an efficent Pickle implementation for PyTorch).
+Without these protocols, it's necessary for each library to implement a custom serialization method (e.g, Dask Distributed has a custom serialization method at [distributed/protocol/keras.py])

+[distributed/protocol/keras.py]:https://github.com/dask/distributed/blob/73fa9bd1bd7dcb4ceed72cdbdc6dd4b92f887521/distributed/protocol/keras.py

 This request is *not* advocating for use of Pickle while saving or sharing Keras models.
 We believe the efficient, secure and stable methods in TF should